-We toured the 12th century Castle D’Arco: an independent town built inside the castle walls in Arco. – a huge climb to the top and voila!
+We toured the 12th century Castle D’Arco: an independent town built inside the castle walls in Arco – a huge climb to the top and voila!
 Frescoes were found recently in 1986… beautifully protected by layers of plaster walls.

 Climbing the manufactured walls were a great afternoon sport.
-The town recently hosted the Rock Climbing World Championships, so we met some real pros in the sport.
+The town recently hosted the Rock Climbing World Championships, so we met some pros in the sport.

+Now for RACING DRAGONS.
 Being able to greet Dad at the dock post-racing was really great for the kids.
 And Dad.

 The DRAGON is a fun boat to race and I cannot imagine a more beautiful place to sail.
 Everyday in this little town is a new vista due to the ever-changing weather, clouds and fog.
 Sophia and Oliver bravely swam in the lake in spite of lacking towels or even swimsuits, for that matter.
 Four weeks in Europe will break you down; Next thing you know, you’re lake-swimming in your undies. 😉

 Homeschool-mom, Baseball, Sailing, Art, Books, Life!